omarathon/pong/README.md

 # pong-haskell

+Experiment to learn Haskell.
+Work in progress.

+## Running

-run with `cabal run --with-compiler="ghc-8.8.4"` (need **ghc 8.8.4** to run on windows)
+Note: **ghc 8.8.4** is required to run on Windows.

+Run via `cabal run --with-compiler="ghc-8.8.4"`.

-if get "unknown GLUT entry glutInit” error (usually on windows) do this fix: https://stackoverflow.com/a/32808872
+If you get "unknown GLUT entry glutInit” error, do this: https://stackoverflow.com/a/32808872.

+Only tested on Windows.